cjhubbs/eleventy-bliss-blog/content/07/01/pick-chriss-reading-list-velvet-elvis.md

 ---
 title: "Pick Chris's Reading List: Velvet Elvis"
-date: "2007-01-29T15:48:13.000"
+date: 2007-01-29T15:48:13.000
-categories:
-  - "random"
+tags: ['books','reviews']
 ---

-Finally I complete another entry on my [reader-suggested reading list](http://thehubbs.net/chris/my-reading-list/): _Velvet Elvis_ by Rob Bell.
+Finally I complete another entry on my reader-suggested reading list: _Velvet Elvis_ by Rob Bell.
 Thanks Heather for the recommendation!

 I'm having a harder time writing a review for this book than I have for any of the previous ones I've read.
 I'm not too sure what my conclusion is yet.
 Some general observations are in order, though.